kkakdugee/frame-interpolation/README.md

 ## Usage
 Execute `runner.py` to begin.
 Select between preprocessing data or generating an interpolated video.
 To train the model, preprocess your data first, followed by running `model_training.py`.
+To generate an interpolated video, make sure to have the input video in the `videos` folder and follow instructions.